JoeHEZHAO/procedure-planing/README.md

 python InstVids2TFRecord_COIN.py
 bash lmdb_encode_COIN.sh 1 1
 ```
-(ii) The train/evaluation code for COIN is in the same design before.
+(ii) The train/evaluation code for COIN is in the same design as before.
 ```
 python COIN_main.py
 ```